Latina-Dev/latina-dev/.github/CONTRIBUTING.md

 - [Report a bug](https://github.com/Latina-Dev/latina-dev/issues/new?template=bug-report.md)
 - [Request a new feature](https://github.com/Latina-Dev/latina-dev/issues/new?template=feature-request.md)
 - Improve our [contributing guidelines](https://github.com/Latina-Dev/latina-dev/blob/master/.github/CONTRIBUTING.md) (this file)
-- Improve our [wiki](https://github.com/Latina-Dev/latina-dev/wiki) which houses all our documentation
+- Improve our [Storybook](https://www.chromatic.com/library?appId=6472ce8643c60096810af8c0) which houses all our documentation and design system components
 - Fix typos or grammar errors on pages or across the code base
 - Refactor code
 - Anything else you can think of! 😆